mdbergmann/cl-gserver/README.md

 #### :shared

 A `:shared` dispatcher is a separate facility that is set up in the `actor-system`.
 It consists of a configurable pool of 'dispatcher workers' (which are in fact actors).
 Those dispatcher workers execute the message handling in behalf of the actor and with the actors message handling code.
-This is protected by a lock so that every only one dispatcher will run code on an actor.
+This is protected by a lock so that ever only one dispatcher will run code on an actor.
 This is to ensure protection from data race conditions of the state data of the actor (or other slots of the actor).

 Using this dispatcher allows to create a large number of actors.
 The actors as such are generally very cheap.